LOWVILLE — Daniel N. Taylor has issued a hair-raising challenge to the community.

 “Just like with any other business, prices go up,” he said.

-Mr. Taylor said “100 percent of all funds we raise go toward the pantry.”
+Mr. Taylor added that, since he and other staff members are all volunteers, “100 percent of all funds we raise go toward the pantry.”

 The Lowville Food Pantry is open 9 to 11:30 a.m.
 Monday through Friday and 5 to 7 p.m.
 Tuesday and Thursday.